mtripg6666tdr/Type1OrType2/README.md

 # Type1OrType2
-Provides the class which can be substituded two optional types.
+Provides you with the class which can be substituded two optional types.